wiremock/python-wiremock/README.md

 ## Quick Start

-The preferred way of using wiremock to mock your services is via by using the provided wiremock test containers
+The preferred way of using wiremock to mock your services is by using the provided wiremock test-containers

 ```python
 import pytest